I specialize in

 Approach

 I use a variety of therapy approaches in my work.
+While my early training was in Cognitive Behavioural Therapy (CBT), I am currently drawing mainly on the following approaches.
 Read more about them here.

 - Acceptance and Commitment Therapy (ACT)